Menu Main body content

 Legislative Change

 Since 1918, The War Amps has met the needs of war amputees.
-Today, the Association continues to serve them, and all amputees, including children.
+Today, the Association continues to serve them, and all Canadian amputees, including children.